Baby-Naps

 • Early morning wake-ups

-If the baby wakes up at early dawn, it means his sleep needs are being met too early.
+If the baby wakes up early in the morning, it means his sleep needs are being met too early.

-Extended naps, such as more than 3 hours in one stretch, can throw off your baby’s natural sleep-wake rhythm, affecting both quality and consistency of overnight sleep.
+Extended naps lasting more than 3 hours can disrupt your baby’s natural sleep - wake rhythm and affect both the quality and consistency of nighttime sleep.

 How To Get Baby To Nap: Tips for Supporting Healthy Nap Habits